The Cooper Union Exhibition description

 Presented by The Irwin S. Chanin School of Architecture of The Cooper Union and the Spanish Biennial of Architecture and Urbanism.

 Tuesday – Friday 2 pm-7 pm, Saturday and Sunday 12 pm-7 pm

 ABOUT THE COOPER UNION

-The Cooper Union for the Advancement of Science and Art is a distinguished private college of art, architecture and engineering founded in 1859 by inventor, industrialist and philanthropist Peter Cooper.
+The Cooper Union for the Advancement of Science and Art is a distinguished private college of art, architecture, and engineering founded in 1859 by inventor, industrialist, and philanthropist Peter Cooper.
 From its beginnings, Cooper has been dedicated to the idea that education is the key not only to personal prosperity but also to civic virtue and harmony.
-Today, the school continues that tradition through a curriculum that focuses on helping graduates acquire technical mastery and entrepreneurial skills, enrich their intellects and spark their creativity, and develop a sense of social justice.
-The institution provides close contact with a distinguished, creative faculty and fosters rigorous, humanistic learning that is enhanced by the process of design and augmented by its urban setting in New York’s East Village.
+Today, the school continues that tradition through a curriculum that focuses on helping graduates acquire the technical mastery and entrepreneurial skills, enrich their intellects and spark their creativity, and develop a sense of social justice.
+The institution provides close contact with a distinguished, creative faculty.
+It fosters rigorous, humanistic learning that is enhanced by the process of design and augmented by its urban setting in New York’s East Village.